Loading NuWatt Energy...

 Cancel anytime

 Cambridge has one of the most aggressive municipal climate plans in the country.
-The city actively supports solar energy adoption.
+The city actively supports solar energy adoption through policy and streamlined permitting.

 Green Building Ordinance: new construction must be solar-ready